orix-software/orix-software.github.io/docs/kernel/primitives/xmainargs.md

 XMAINARGS = $2C

 lda		#$01 ; Mode 0
-brk_kernel XMAINARGS
+BRK_TELEMON XMAINARGS

 sta ptr_cmd
 sty ptr_cmd+1 ; ptr_cmd contains the ptr to the command line.
-It allocates a string, it needs to be free when the program does not need it anymore
+It allocates a string, it needs to be free when the program does not need it anymore rts
 ```

-!!! tip "See [initmainargs](../../../developper_manual/orixsdk) macro from orix-sdk to use it "
+!!! tip "See [initmainargs](../../developper_manual/orixsdk_macros/initmainargs/) macro from orix-sdk to use it "

 !!! warning "XMAINARGS allocates a chunk in memory, it must be free at the end of the use of the parameters"